-One of the most common reasons we have to put your development application on hold is that the application is incomplete.
+One of the most common reasons for delays during permit review is that the development application is incomplete.
 Here are some of the more common missing items from a development application.